rexrainbow/phaser3-rex-notes/docs/docs/board.md

 - `toTileX`, `toTileY`, `toTileZ` : Target tile position
 - `align` : Set `true` to align (i.e. set position) chess to grid (tileX, tileY).
 Default is `true`.

+Do nothing if chess is not at this board.

 ### Set tileZ of chess

 ```javascript